stephennancekivell/database/readme.txt

 This db needs to be persistant, to disk.
 Could be some fun, file seeking here.

-key-value store.

 simple stdin-out interface, can be stateless, networked easily with nc. multiple connections, could be hard. cant use stdio for everything. async networking.

-probably just through stuff in a dict.
+probably just throw stuff in a dict.
 Then update to disk.

-key-value will suck, wont be able to do complex 'select where' queries.

-dict of tables- table values where. each item can easily be tuple, stored by id in dict.
+dict of tables- table values where. each row can easily be tuple, stored by id in dict.

 ==Statements==